dwhiffing/fury/content/aar/nf/nf6_jr/body.md

 Just as the NATO formation was settling onto its new course, Miller heard his chief ASW officer report excitedly, “Sir, Perseo reports transients…two torpedoes dead ahead, range seven miles, she’s evading.
-Wandelaar reports they’ve picked up an SSN on that bearing as well!”
+Wandelaar reports they’ve picked up an SSN on that bearing as well\!”
 The American captain looked at the tactical display and saw the symbols for three separate helicopters already converging on the new submerged contact.
 Miller swore.
 He couldn’t afford to lose ships before even coming to grips with the Russian surface groups.